Mangar Bani: Leopard habitat and wildlife corridor

 Mangar Bani is an important leopard habitat and it also lies within the Northern Aravalli leopard wildlife corridor stretching from Sariska Tiger Reserve to Delhi.

 Sacred grove surrounding Gudariya Das Baba temple

-Mangar bani is sacred grove as it surrounds Gudariya Das Baba temple, which is within Mangar Bani forest and lies is 2 km to the northwest of Mangar village.
+Mangar bani is a sacred grove as it surrounds Gudariya Das Baba temple, which is within Mangar Bani forest and lies is 2 km to the northwest of Mangar village.
 This ancient temple provides the status of sacred grove to Mangar Bani.
 According to the local oral tradition, the baba (saint) Gudariya Das protects this bani (forest) and punishes anyone who damages this forest.

 Wetlands: Lulu Lake

 Lulu Lake wetland is nestled on the hills of Mangar Bani, 6 km to the southwest of Mangar village and 4 km south of Gudariya Das Baba temple.
 Its near mount Gaga Lulu, a small hill.

-Prehistoric stone age sites
+Prehistoric Stone Age sites

 Significance

-Spread over 5000 ha, this is the largest pre-historic site and Stone Age tool making factory in the Indian subcontinent, first ever site discovered in the Aravalli range with cave paintings.
-The stone tools and rock art dating back to 100,000 years BP and cave paintings date back to 20,000-40,000 BP.
-This is also the oldest human habitation discovered in Haryana and Delhi NCR.
-Findings push back the history of the pushing it back the anthropogenic (human) history of Haryana and NCR by several thousand years.
+Spread over 5000 ha, Mangar Bani is the largest discovered pre-historic site and Stone Age tool making factory in the Indian subcontinent, and the first ever site discovered in the Aravalli range with cave paintings.
+Stone tools and rock art dating back to 100,000 years BP and cave paintings dating back to 20,000-40,000 BP have been found.
+This site is also the oldest human habitation discovered in Haryana and Delhi NCR.
+Findings from this site have pushed back the anthropogenic history of Haryana and NCR by several thousand years.

-It is the forest area where cave paintings and tools from the paleolithic period were discovered.
-Archaeologists discovered cave paintings in Mangarbani hill forest in May 2021; the tools found at the site are estimated to be 100,000 years old.
-It is likely the largest paleolithic site in the Indian subcontinent and this is the first time cave paintings have been found ion aravalli.
-According to Haryana Archaeology and Museums Department, "On the basis of this exploration, it can be said that this may be one of the biggest Palaeolithic sites in the Indian sub-continent, where stone age tools were recovered from different open-air sites as well as from rock shelters.
+It is in the forest area where cave paintings and tools from the Paleolithic period were discovered.
+Archaeologists discovered cave paintings and stone tools in the Mangar Bani hill forest in May 2021; the tools found at the site are estimated to be 100,000 years old.
+It is likely the largest Paleolithic site in the Indian subcontinent.
+According to the Haryana Archaeology and Museums Department, "On the basis of this exploration, it can be said that this may be one of the biggest Palaeolithic sites in the Indian sub-continent, where stone age tools were recovered from different open-air sites as well as from rock shelters.
 Though tools from the Palaeolithic Age have been identified earlier in parts of the Aravallis, it is for the first time that cave paintings and rock art of a large magnitude have been found in Haryana."

-Another archaeological important site in Aravalli is Khanak, a copper mine and copper smelter belonging to the Indus Valley civilization (IVC) period in Tosham Hill range.
+The Aravalli range contains numerous other archaeologically significant sites, including Khanak, a copper mine and copper smelter belonging to the Indus Valley Civilization (IVC) period in Tosham Hill range.